 My First Custom Board – The Harbour Surfboards Fish

-I no longer live in Seal Beach and travel a lot to surf now, so the problem I was having was worrying about the glassed on keels of my Bettis fish.
+I no longer live in Seal Beach and travel a lot for surf and coffee now, so the problem I was having was worrying about the glassed on keels of my Bettis fish.
 It’s just not the best travel setup.

 You learn that most towns along the coast in Southern California have their local shaper (or shapers).
 In Seal Beach, that is Rich Harbour of Harbour Surfboards.
 While Rich doesn’t do the shaping anymore, I had always wanted a Harbour surfboard, but one of his classic longboards doesn’t fit my needs right now.